xiaoxiae/Robotics-Simplified-Website/docs/drivetrain-control/tank-drive.md

 ---

 # Tank drive
-Tank drive is a method of controlling the motors of a robot using two axes of a controller, where each of the axes operate motors on one side of the robot (see image below, or [this video](https://www.youtube.com/watch?v=vK2CGj8gAWc)).
+Tank drive is a method of controlling the motors of a _tank drive drivetrain_ using two axes of a controller, where each of the axes operate motors on one side of the robot (see image below, or [this video](https://www.youtube.com/watch?v=vK2CGj8gAWc)).

 ![Tank Drive]({{site.url}}/assets/images/drivetrain-control/tank-drive.png "Tank Drive")